vkethana/vkethana.github.io/index.md

 ## Bio

-My name is Vijay Kethanaboyina, and I'm a computer science student at UC Berkeley aspiring to work as a software or machine learning engineer.
+My name is Vijay Kethana, and I'm a computer science student at UC Berkeley aspiring to work as a software engineer.
-I've solved problems in technical areas such as computer vision and Linux system administration.
+I'm working towards specializing in AI and machine learning.
 I'm also an avid [reader](reading_log) and language learner.

 ## Links